thornewman/snmptastic/README.md

 * Notifications whenever configuration changes occur

-It uses SNMP as well as standard UNIX tools such as "diff", "sendmail", and "scp" to achieve this
+It uses SNMP as well as standard UNIX tools such as "diff", "sendmail", and "scp" to achieve this.
+It is an "old school" style of UNIX service.

 The requirements for snmptastic are minimal; most any stock UNIX host should be acceptable.
 It was originally developed and deployed using vi, OpenBSD3.9, Perl 5.8.6, and Google.

-This is an "old school" UNIX style service, written in perl and requiring UNIX Supporting services to run.

 ************************************************************************************
 SECURITY BEST PRACTICES